Behavioral ecology

 Using a beat sheet to sample arthropods on a white fir branch

-My lab has collected 12 years of continuous data on reproduction of tagged birds, allowing me to track the breeding behavior of the same individual birds across multiple years under different environmental conditions.
+We have collected 13 years of continuous data on reproduction of tagged birds, allowing me to track the breeding behavior of the same individual birds across multiple years under different environmental conditions.
 I collect arthropod data from April - October annually using beating sheets to sample foliage-dwelling arthropods and Malaise traps to sample flying arthropods.
-I am also collecting nestling fecal samples for fecal DNA metabarcoding to document nestling diet and verify that my arthropod sampling methods are capturing arthropod groups relevant to chickadees.
+I am also collecting nestling fecal samples for DNA metabarcoding to document nestling diet and verify that my arthropod sampling methods are capturing arthropod groups relevant to chickadees.

 Considering the high frequency of extreme climate events at my study site, I will be able to compare mountain chickadee phenology and arthropod peaks and seasonal abundance across years of extreme environmental variation during my PhD.
 My work will provide critical insight into how resident montane species respond to climate change.